microsoft/DynamicTelemetry/docs/docs/Demos.HighLevel.Overview.md

 ### Capabilities of Dynamic Telemetry

-With a basic understanding of where architecturally Dynamic Telemetry can be inserted into the Open Telemetry pipeline it\'s important to understand the types of operations that Dynamic Telemetry can offer.
+With a basic understanding of where architecturally Dynamic Telemetry can be inserted into the Open Telemetry pipeline it's important to understand the types of operations that Dynamic Telemetry can offer.

 1. Dropping Logs or Metrics